zgompert/LycAdmixMosaic/README.md

 seqmagick convert --output-format nexus --alphabet dna lyc_genomemax.fasta lyc_genomemax.nex
 ```

-I have been playing with `Beast` to assess the effects of different priors and setting on perfomance, especially in terms of how to appropriately use the time calibrarions.
+The alignment file includes 5408 characters (SNPs), 23 taxa and no missing data.
+I experimented with `Beast` to assess the effects of different priors and setting on perfomance, especially in terms of how to appropriately use the time calibrarions.
 This is all entered via `beauti`.

 ```bash
 ml beast